Women for Human RightsWe work to empower single women economically, politically, socially and culturally.

 At International Level

 WHR has an ever-expanding network.
-In order to address the issues of the rights of the single women at a global level, WHR has been taking initiative of establishing WHR International Chapters in different countries.
+In order to address the issues of the rights of single women at a global level, WHR has been taking the initiative of establishing WHR International Chapters in different countries.

 At South Asian Regional Level

-WHR also functions as the secretariat of South Asian Network for Widows’ Empowerment in Development (SANWED).
-The active organizations of South Asian Region working on the issues of widowhood are the network members.
-Through this network, the issues of widows in South Asia and global region are being lobbied and advocated to SAARC and international committee.
-Click here to learn more about SANWED
+WHR also functions as the secretariat of the South Asian Network for Widows’ Empowerment in Development (SANWED).
+The active organizations in the South Asian Region working on the issues of widowhood are the network members.
+Through this network, the issues of widows in South Asia and the global region are being lobbied and advocated to SAARC and the international committee.Click here to learn more about SANWED.

 At National Level